This section provides you with a list of new features in Prisma Access 6.0 and 6.0.1 Preferred and Innovation, along with

 Service

-ZTNA Connector can now send logs to Strata Logging
+ZTNA Connector now supports sending logs to Strata Logging

 Simplified Onboarding Workflow